Amazon (company): 1994–2010

-Amazon was founded on July 5, 1994, by Jeff Bezos after he relocated from New York City to Bellevue, Washington, near Seattle, to operate an online bookstore.
-Bezos chose the Seattle area for its abundance of technical talent from Microsoft and the University of Washington, as well as its smaller population for sales tax purposes and the proximity to a major book distribution warehouse in Roseburg, Oregon.
-Bezos also considered several other options, including Portland, Oregon, and Boulder, Colorado.
-The company, originally named Cadabra, was founded in the converted garage of Bezos's house for symbolic reasons and was renamed to Amazon in November 1994.
-The Amazon website launched for public sales on July 16, 1995, and initially sourced its books directly from wholesalers and publishers.
-Bezos retained the URL www.relentless.com, which he purchased when considering a name for the company; it redirects to the Amazon homepage.
+On July 5, 1994, Amazon was founded as "Cadabra" by Jeff Bezos, after he relocated from New York City to Bellevue, Washington, to operate an online bookstore.
+Bezos chose Seattle for its abundance of technical talent from Microsoft and the University of Washington, as well as its smaller population and the proximity to a major book distribution warehouse in Roseburg, Oregon.
+Seattle beat out Portland, Oregon and Boulder, Colorado.

+In November 1994, Bezos renamed the company Amazon to reflect his ambitions for his company.
+(Amazon is the world's largest river.)

+On July 16, 1995, the Amazon website launched, initially sourcing its books directly from wholesalers and publishers.

+In May 1997, Amazon went public.

-Amazon went public in May 1997.
-It began selling music and videos in 1998, and began international operations by acquiring online sellers of books in the United Kingdom and Germany.
-In the subsequent year, it initiated the sale of a diverse range of products, including music, video games, consumer electronics, home improvement items, software, games, and toys.
+In 1998, Amazon began selling music and videos.
+It began international operations by acquiring online booksellers in the UK and Germany.
+In 1999, it expanded to sell more products, including music, video games, consumer electronics, home improvement items, software, games, and toys.

+In 2000, US toy retailer Toys "R" Us entered into a 10-year agreement with Amazon, valued at $50 million per year plus a cut of sales, under which Toys "R" Us would be the exclusive supplier of toys and baby products on the service, and the chain's website would redirect to Amazon's Toys & Games category.
+In 2004, Toys "R" Us sued Amazon, claiming that because of a perceived lack of variety in Toys "R" Us stock, Amazon had knowingly allowed third-party sellers to offer items on the service in categories that Toys "R" Us had been granted exclusivity.
+In 2006, a court ruled in favor of Toys "R" Us, giving it the right to unwind its agreement with Amazon and establish its independent e-commerce website.
+The company was later awarded $51 million in damages.

+In 2001, Amazon entered into a similar agreement with Borders, under which Amazon would comanage Borders.com as a co-branded service.
+Borders pulled out of the arrangement in 2007.

-In 2002, it launched Amazon Web Services (AWS), which initially focused on providing APIs for web developers to build web applications on top of Amazon's ecommerce platform.
-In 2004, AWS was expanded to provide website popularity statistics and web crawler data from the Alexa Web Information Service.
-AWS later shifted toward providing enterprise services with Simple Storage Service (S3) in 2006, and Elastic Compute Cloud (EC2) in 2008, allowing companies to rent data storage and computing power from Amazon.
-In 2006, Amazon also launched the Fulfillment by Amazon program, which allowed individuals and small companies (called "third-party sellers") to sell products through Amazon's warehouses and fulfillment infrastructure.
+In 2002, the company launched Amazon Web Services (AWS), which initially focused on providing APIs for web developers to build web applications on top of Amazon's e-commerce platform.
+In 2004, AWS expanded to provide website popularity statistics and web crawler data from its Alexa Web Information Service.
+AWS later shifted toward providing enterprise services with Simple Storage Service (S3) in 2006, and Elastic Compute Cloud (EC2) in 2008, allowing companies to rent data storage and computing power.

+In 2006, Amazon launched the Fulfillment by Amazon program, which allowed individuals and small companies (called "third-party sellers") to sell products through Amazon's warehouses and fulfillment infrastructure.

+In March 2008, Amazon bought Audible for about $300 million.

+The AmazonBasics brand was introduced in 2009, offering a range of Amazon-branded products.

+In June 2010, Amazon Seller Product Suggestions was launched.